TomFarley/ccfeplot/README.md

 users to perform more custom plot modifications that are not directly supported by easyplot.
 It also supports interactive plotting where additional plot parameters can be passed to the current plot using the `update_plot` method.
-The plot above can be generated using `easyplot` as follows:
+The plot above can be generated using `ccfeplot` as follows:
 ```python
 eplot = EasyPlot(x, x**2, 'b-o', label='y = x**2', showlegend=True,
                  xlabel='x', ylabel='y', title='title', grid='on')